 Francis’ Tele has undergone many changes over the years, but this classic configuration happens to be my personal favourite.
 More importantly though, this version of the Tele is responsible for the iconic Quo sound from the early albums through to the last recording of Never Too Late (UK release: 13 March, 1981) with the original line-up and then Live Aid in 1985.
-The guitar remained unaltered until the early ’90s when major changes were made including the installation of the three lace sensor pickups, 5-way switching, the G&L bridge and the addition of the 22nd fret.
+The guitar remained unaltered until the early ’90s when major changes were made firstly with the installation of the three lace sensor pickups and 5-way switching, the G&L bridge (1995) and the addition of the 22nd fret.
 From this point onward the guitar took on a different tone and at times almost sounded like a Stratocaster.
 So, whilst we are concentrating on the ’85–86 period, we are dealing with a configuration which had come into being around 1971 and lasted until the early ’90s.
 The guitar looked pretty much the same throughout this entire period with the exception of a few small details which came and went along the way.

 A quick history

 The year this guitar came out of the Fender factory is anyone’s guess, so rather than attempting to put a definitive date on it, let’s go with what is currently on record.
 Most sources of information, both in print and online (including the main Status Quo website), date this guitar as a 1957 model.
 However, I have also read something that Status Quo Guitar Tech, Lloyd Gilbert wrote some years ago, saying that Leo Fender (who actually worked on the guitar at some point) confirmed the date of the neck as being 1959.